 If you want to see App State for yourself, plan a visit.
 The best way to reach campus is to take Interstate 77/40 to Boone, or book a flight to the nearest airport, Charlotte Douglas International.

 You can also take a virtual campus tour to get a sense of what App State and Boone are like without leaving home.

 First-Year Applications are Due

-The deadline for Fall first-year applications to Appalachian State University is Feb 1.
+The deadline for Fall first-year applications to App State is Feb 1.

 Check the school website for more information about deadlines for specific programs or special admissions programs